Sheraz-github/DIP-LAB/README.md

 # Muhammad Sheraz Ajmal
 # 01-134212-130

-This is a Lab tasks of Digital Image Processing Lab
+There are the Lab tasks of Digital Image Processing Lab